-124. Academics have confirmed the value of secure information access management systems such as the inventions disclosed in the IRI patents.
+96. Academics have confirmed the value of secure information access management systems such as the inventions disclosed in the IRI patents.

 With the proliferation of the Internet, the speed and ease of digital data exchange has increased, together with the number of potential parties that can exchange data.
 This has also meant that digital data security is no longer confined to the computer that holds the original data, or even behind corporate firewalls.
-Furthermore, data security no longer applies only to the access to data, but also to what the user can do with the data protected data today, at the time the inventions disclosed in the IRI patents were conceived, systems had significant limitations that were addressed by the inventions disclosed in the IRI patents.
+Furthermore, data security no longer applies only to the access to data, but also to what the user can do with the data

-Alapan Arnab and Andrew Hutchinson, Digital Rights Management - An Overview of Current Challenges and Solutions, in PROCEEDINGS OF INFORMATION SECURITY SOUTH AFRICA CONFERENCE (2004) (emphasis added).
+Alapan Arnab and Andrew Hutchinson, Digital Rights Management - An Overview of Current Challenges and Solutions, in Proceedings of Information Security South Africa Conference (2004) (emphasis added).